19 min read

 Lee waited.
 Lincoln did like to jaw.

-“Farragut’s control of the Mississippi and our seizure of every rail line west of that thoroughfare has cut off all supplies to those remnant rebel forces still taking potshots at our pursuing divisions in Louisiana's swamps."
+“Farragut’s control of the Mississippi and our seizure of every rail line west of that thoroughfare has cut off all supplies to those remnant rebel forces still taking potshots at General Banks' pursuing divisions in Louisiana's swamps."

 Lincoln stopped abruptly, as if having exhausted his immediate ration of words.
-Though the president’s reference to Pickett’s stirring yet foredoomed trek through an afternoon of cannonballs, grape and enfilading musket fire remained unvoiced, it was plain to see that the traitorous general standing across from him had also journeyed back in time...
+Though the president’s reference to Pickett’s stirring yet foredoomed mile-long charge through endless volleys of cannonballs, grape and enfilading musket fire remained unvoiced, it was plain to see that the traitorous general standing across from him had also journeyed back in time...
 Remembering.
 Comparing.
 Any assault attempted here against the massed Yankee guns would be a brief parade.

 "I am not a traitor to Virginia sir," Lee reposted.